grafana/plugin-tools/docusaurus/docs/tutorials/build-an-app-plugin.md

 ### Retrieving user settings

 The user settings are part of the plugin meta.
-You can retrieve them inside a react component by using the `usePluginContext` hook
+You can retrieve them inside a React component by using the `usePluginContext` hook.

 ```tsx
 import React from 'react';